KILTprotocol/docs/docs/chain/collator.md

 The docker commands will map the database files for the relay and parachain as well as the keystore directory to `~/data` on your host system using the flag `-v $HOME/data:/data`.
 That way you can make sure to not lose those files when you remove the container.
-You should also consider to backup the database files, since it will probably take more than a day to sync up with the Kusama blockchain.

 The docker container runs as an user with id 1000.
-The container will try to access the mapped volume
+The container will try to access the mapped volume and the files in it.
+If the files are not owned by a user with id 1000 this will result in an error.
+Run `chown -R 1000:1000 $HOME/data` to give the container access.

 </TabItem>